-The following sets forth information about our directors and executive officers as of December 26, 2016:
+The following sets forth information about our directors and executive officers as of December 18, 2017:

 Name Age Position

-Sergio Traversa, PharmD, MBA 56 Chief Executive Officer and Director
+Sergio Traversa, PharmD, MBA 57 Chief Executive Officer, Interim CFO, and Director

-Michael D. Becker 47 Chief Financial Officer

-Richard M. Mangano, Ph.D 66 Chief Scientific Officer

-Charles J. Casamento, MBA 71 Director

-Sandesh Seth, MS, MBA 52 Chairman of the Board
+Charles J. Casamento, MBA 72 Chairman of the Board and Director

-Paul Kelly, MBA 59 Director
+Paul Kelly, MBA 60 Director

-Maged Shenouda, R.Ph, MBA 52 Director
+Maged Shenouda, R.Ph, MBA 53 Director

-Sergio Traversa, PharmD, MBA has been our Chief Executive Officer and director since April 2012.
+Sergio Traversa, PharmD, MBA has been our Chief Executive Officer and director since April 2012, and our Interim Chief Financial Officer since February 2017.
 Previously, from January 2010 to April 2012 he was the CEO of Medeor Inc., a spinoff pharmaceutical company from Cornell University.
 From January 2008 to January 2010 Dr. Traversa was a partner at Ardana Capital.
 Dr. Traversa has over twenty-five years of experience in the healthcare sector in the United States and Europe, ranging from management positions in the pharmaceutical industry to investing and strategic advisory roles.
 He has held financial analyst, portfolio management and strategic advisory positions at large U.S. investment firms specializing in healthcare, including Mehta, Isaly and Mehta Partners, ING Barings, Merlin BioMed and Rx Capital.
 Dr. Traversa was a founding partner of Ardana Capital, a pharmaceutical and biotechnology investment advisory firm.
 In Europe, he held the position of Area Manager for Southern Europe of Therakos Inc., a cancer and immunology division of Johnson & Johnson.
 Prior to Therakos, Dr. Traversa was at Eli Lilly, where he served as Marketing Manager of the Hospital Business Unit.
 He was also a member of the CNS (Central Nervous System) team at Eli Lilly, where he participated in the launch of Prozac and the early development of Zyprexa and Cymbalta.
 Dr. Traversa started his career as a sales representative at Farmitalia Carlo Erba, the largest pharmaceutical company in Italy, now part of Pfizer.
-Dr. Traversa is also a board member of Actinium Pharmaceuticals, Inc. and previously served as interim CEO and CFO of Actinium.
-Dr. Traversa holds a Laurea degree in Pharmacy from the University of Turin (Italy) and an MBA in Finance and International Business from the New York University Leonard Stern School of Business.
-As Chief Executive Officer of the Company, Dr. Traversa is the most senior executive of the Company and as such provides our Board of Directors with the greatest insight into the Company's business and the challenges and material risks it faces.
+Mr. Traversa is also a board member of Actinium Pharmaceuticals, Inc. and previously served as interim CEO and CFO of Actinium.
+Dr. Traversa holds a Laurea degree in Pharmacy from the University of Turin (Italy) and an MBA in Finance and International Business from the New York University Leonard Stern School of Business, As Chief Executive Officer of the Company, Dr. Traversa is the most senior executive of the Company and as such provides our Board of Directors with the greatest insight into the Company's business and the challenges and material risks it faces.
 Dr. Traversa has more than 28 years of healthcare industry experience and is especially qualified to understand the risks and leadership challenges facing a growing pharmaceutical company from a senior management and financial expertise perspective led us to conclude that Dr. Traversa should serve as Chief Executive Officer and Director of the Company.